-- Browser caching (on Apache, if available on the server): this stores certain types of files on your visitors’ local computer;
+- Browser caching (on Apache, if available on the server)

-- GZIP compression (on Apache, if available on the server): this is the technique that compresses the files sent from your server to your visitors’ browser;
+- GZIP compression (on Apache, if available on the server)

 The rest of the options are, well…optional!

-If you don’t feel confident with them, there’s no need to use those: the loading time of your website will improve significantly just upon WP Rocket’s activation.
+If you don’t feel confident with them, there’s no need to use those.
+As we explained, the loading time of your website will improve significantly just upon WP Rocket’s activation.

 So, Which Are the Best WP Rocket Settings for a Site Built With Elementor?

-This is a question that can have multiple answers: there’s not a fixed set of options that should be activated on every website.
+This question can have multiple answers.
+There’s no fixed set of options that should be activated on every website.

 Every site is different, and even if they might have Elementor in common, several factors can influence the choice of the best WP Rocket settings.

-For the sake of this post, I built a little site with Elementor, so we can see together how WP Rocket behaves on it and which options work best.
+For the sake of this post, we built a little site with Elementor, so we can see together how WP Rocket behaves on it and which options work best.

-I built this demo site using some of Elementor’s pre-built pages and blocks and adding some customization: widgets, images, videos, etc.
+We built this demo site using some of Elementor’s pre-built pages and blocks and added some customization: widgets, images, and videos